akornatskyy/wheezy.validation/doc/userguide.rst

 Custom Rules
 ~~~~~~~~~~~~

-It is easy to provide own validation rule.
-The rule is any callable of the
+It is easy to provide your own validation rule.
+The rule is any callable with the
 following contract::

     def check(self, value, name, model, result, gettext):